How to add interfacing to vinyl/ faux leather

 On top there is BOSAL foam and under it there is the upholstery foam.

-The difference between them is that the upholstery foam is not as dense as the the other foam.
+The difference between them is that the upholstery foam is not as dense as the other foam.
 But that is a good thing in case your sewing machine doesn’t handle bulk very well.

 Here is a piece stitched with that upholstery foam…